 The UL STBC subfield of the HE variant Common Info field indicates the status of STBC encoding for the solicited HE TB PPDUs.
 It is set to 1 to indicate STBC encoding and set to 0 otherwise.

-B26 of the EHT variant Common Info field is reserved and is set to 0.
+B26 of the EHT or UHR variant Common Info field is reserved and is set to 0.

 The LDPC Extra Symbol Segment subfield of the Common Info field indicates the status of the LDPC extra symbol segment.
-It is set to 1 if the LDPC extra symbol segment is present in the solicited HE or EHT TB PPDUs and set to 0 otherwise.
+It is set to 1 if the LDPC extra symbol segment is present in the solicited HE, EHT or UHR TB PPDUs and set to 0 otherwise.

 The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the transmit antenna connector of all the antennas used to transmit the triggering PPDU in units of dBm/ 20 MHz.
 The transmit power in dBm/20 MHz, PTX, is calculated as PTX = –20 + FVal, where FVal is the value of the AP Tx Power subfield.
 Values above 60 are reserved for the AP Tx Power subfield.

-The Pre-FEC Padding Factor and PE Disambiguity subfields are defined in Table 9-46f (Pre-FEC Padding Factor and PE Disambiguity subfields) and have the same encoding as their respective subfields in HE SIG-A (see Table 27-21 (HE-SIG-A field of an HE MU PPDU)) or as in their respective subfields in EHT-SIG (see Table 36-33 (Common field for OFDMA transmission)).
+The Pre-FEC Padding Factor and PE Disambiguity subfields are defined in Table 9-46f (Pre-FEC Padding Factor and PE Disambiguity subfields) and have the same encoding as in their respective subfields in HE-SIG-A (see Table 27-21 (HE-SIG-A field of an HE MU PPDU)), as in their respective subfields in EHT-SIG (see Table 36-33 (Common field for OFDMA transmission)), or as in their respective subfields in UHR-SIG (see Table 38-A (Common field for OFDMA transmission)).

 Table 9-46f—Pre-FEC Padding Factor and PE Disambiguity subfields